NjegosP/interviewQuestions/js/questions.md

 ### 19. **What is debouncing and throttling in JavaScript?**

-**Sample Answer**:
-Debouncing and throttling are techniques to control the rate at which a function is executed.
-Debouncing delays execution until a pause in events, while throttling ensures a function is called at most once in a specified period.
+**Debouncing** and **throttling** are techniques to control the rate at which a function is executed. **Debouncing** delays execution until a pause in events, while **throttling** ensures a function is called at most once in a specified period.
 Both improve performance for events like scrolling and resizing.

 **Connected Questions**: [#11](#11)